kayabaNerve/threshold-threshold-ecdsa/README.md

 A threshold ECDSA experiment premised on threshold encryption for the MtA.

+This achieves a O(n) signing protocol without a trusted setup (if correct).

 ### Theory

 [Low-Bandwidth Threshold ECDSA via Pseudorandom Correlation Generators](https://eprint.iacr.org/2021/1587)